Grassmannian packings: Trust-region stochastic tuning for matrix incoherence

 \section{Optimization procedure}

-We now introduce a new optimization procedure we use to optimize for low coherence matrices or complex Grassmanian packings which we call Trust Region Stochastic Tuning for Matrix Incoherence (TRST-MI).
-This procedure uses an alternating method of computing successive smooth approximations to the maximum function (log-sum-exp) coupled with an unconstrained minimization procedure (trust region conjugate gradient method, a popular nonlinear optimization method \cite{nowr}) used to minimize the smooth maximum function approximation evaluated on the absolute value squared of inner products of a unit norm projection of a given matrix.
-A random Monte-Carlo sampling procedure is additionally employed to address the fact that many trials may reach a local minima value far from the global minimum for the coherence.
+We now introduce a new optimization procedure we use to optimize for low coherence matrices or complex Grassmannian packings which we call Trust-Region Stochastic Tuning for Matrix Incoherence (TRSTMI).
+This procedure uses an alternating method of computing successive smooth approximations to the maximum function (log-sum-exp) coupled with an unconstrained minimization procedure (trust-region conjugate gradient method, a popular nonlinear optimization method \cite{nowr}) used to minimize the smooth maximum function approximation evaluated on the absolute value squared of inner products of a unit norm projection of a given matrix.
+A random Monte-Carlo sampling procedure is additionally employed to address the fact that many trials may reach a locally optimal value of the coherence which is far from the global minimum.

 The maximum approximation mentioned above takes the form where $s=\max\limits_{i} x_i$ and $\delta>0$ is small.
-The choice to optimize successive approximations of the maximum magnititude of off-diagonal inner products was investigated also in \cite{ARU}.
+The method of optimizing successive approximations of the max function evaluated on inner products was investigated also in \cite{ARU}.
 The reference \cite{ZB} gives a good survey of other numerical approaches for contructing line packings.

-We choose a series of decreasing $\delta_{k}'s$ (which are experimentally chosen based on performance and guided by elementary considerations) and feed the optimized matrix $\mathbf{x}'$ which comes out of minimization of $F_{s,\delta_{k}}(\mathbf{x})$ into a minimization of the next approximation $F_{s,\delta_{k+1}}(\mathbf{x}')$.
+We choose a series of decreasing $\delta_{k}'s$ (which are experimentally chosen based on performance and guided by elementary considerations) and feed the optimized matrix $\pmb{x}'$ which comes out of minimization of $F_{s,\delta_{k}}(\pmb{x})$ into a minimization of the next approximation $F_{s,\delta_{k+1}}(\pmb{x}')$.
 Eventually we reach a terminally small value of $\delta$ which decreasing further tends not to result in any considerate improvement in the optima quality (for similar time spent).
-The variable $\mathbf{x}$ here corresponds to the upper triangular part of the absolute value of the matrix of inner products obtained after normalizing the columns of a matrix to be unit norm (it suffices to only compute the maximum of the upper-triangular part by symmetry).
+The variable $\pmb{x}$ here corresponds to the upper triangular part of the absolute value of the matrix of inner products obtained after normalizing the columns of a matrix to be unit norm (it suffices to only compute the maximum of the upper-triangular part by symmetry).

 We now show how an elementary inequalities suggest a choice of $\delta$ which gives good approximation to the maximum function.